caisplusplus/caispluplus.github.io/_posts/2017-09-15-environment_setup.md

    versions of Python.
 Download the Python 3.6 version of Anaconda from <a href='https://www.anaconda.com/download/'>here</a>.
 Note that if you currently have Python installed, you may need to uninstall your existing installation first in order to avoid any conflicts during the Anaconda setup.
+Lastly, if you are on Windows, make sure you check the box "Add Anaconda to my PATH environment variable" during setup.
+It is not the default option, so be sure not to miss it!
-2. Check that anaconda is installed by running in your terminal <code class='language-bash'>conda info</code>
+2. Check that anaconda is installed by running in your terminal <code class='language-bash'>conda info</code>.
+If you are on Windows and getting an error, see Raghav's comment below for a possible fix.
 3. Create your conda environment.
 This will specify a certain version of Python to use, and will act as separated container (apart from your root installation) for all of your Python packages to exist.
 Run <code class='language-bash'>conda create -n caispp python=3.5</code> in your terminal.
 This command specifies to use Python 3.5 for our virtual environment,